-Whistler Golf Course 4.8k Whistler's Best Running Routes
+Whistler Golf Course 4.8k - Whistler Trail Running

-The beautiful 4.8k route around Whistler Golf Course is a great, scenic and convenient option to run year round, and right in the Village.
+The beautiful 4.8k route aroundis a great, scenic and convenient option to run year round, and right in the Village.
 Convenient and free parking can be found at the dead end of Lorimer Rd near Whistler Village.
 If you are staying in Whistler Village you can reach the trail via the underpass under the Sea to Sky Highway near the Conference Centre in Whistler Village.

 As you run around this beautiful golf course you will run through a magnificent grove of ancient cedars, see jaw dropping views of Rainbow Mountain, Whistler and Blackcomb as well as Wedge Mountain in the distance.
 Also, with the exception of the winter months you will likely spot a bear along the trail or on the golf course.
 They frequent the area from April to September, especially early morning and late in the day.